 3. Farm Sanctuary

 Perhaps one of the most well-known farm animal sanctuaries is Farm Sanctuary, located in Watkins Glen, NY, as well as Los Angeles, CA. Farm Sanctuary has done so much for farm animals – they work to rescue animals, as well as educate the public about the ways they can help animals.
 Farm Sanctuary is home to animals like chickens, goats, cows, sheep, turkeys, and pigs.
 Farm Sanctuary also educates the public on why it is important to stop eating animals and notes that animal agriculture causes immense suffering to animals, our planet, workers, local communities, and human health.

-Due to COVID-19 concerns, Farm Sanctuary is temporarily suspending public programs and events at their Sanctuaries at least through the end of September.
+Due to COVID-19 concerns, Farm Sanctuary is temporarily suspending public programs and events at their Sanctuaries.
 Be sure to check their website for updates on their reopening!
-You can also donate to them here!
+You can also Donate to them here!